 Multi-year funding is crucial to address long-term solutions alongside aid delivery, allowing implementers to aspire to longer-term goals of supporting efforts to rebuild local systems.

 - Can humanitarian implementers achieve multiple benefits from muti-year funding?
-Opinion piece by Julian Srodecki, World Vision's Technical Director for Humanitarian Grants.
+Opinion piece by Julian Srodecki, our Technical Director for Humanitarian Grants.

 - Will the WHS be the crucible for change the humanitarian system needs?
-Opinion piece by Ian Ridley, World Vision's Senior Director of Global Humanitarian External Engagement and Resource Development.
+Opinion piece by Ian Ridley, our Senior Director of Global Humanitarian External Engagement and Resource Development.